 - 1 cup of chilled hibiscus tea, lightly sweeten with honey if desired (replace with COOL DOWN Tea, water, or any herbal tea of choice)

 - 1/2 inch cube of fresh ginger, peeled and grated

-- 1/4 tsp turmeric powder* (or fresh turmeric)
+- 1/4 teaspoon turmeric powder* (or fresh turmeric)

 - Place all of the ingredients into a high-speed blender.

-- Blend on high for 2-3 minutes or until a smooth consistency is created.
+- Blend on high for 2 to 3 minutes or until a smooth consistency is created.

-- Drink and enjoy, 2-3 days a week during the late spring or summer season.
+- Drink and enjoy up to 1 to 3 times a week during the late spring or summer season.